Get a Job

 So first: don't waste your time applying for all jobs you will find on the net, even if it's a perfect match with your skills!!!

 Max had the same issue when we were looking for a job in the USA.
-He had interviews in an American company in Denver.
-But when comes the visa topic, the company declined: no visa sponsorship, that's it.
+He had interviews at an American company in Denver.
+But when comes the visa topic; the company declined: no visa sponsorship, that's it.

 So why not target only those 5% of companies that are used to hire foreign people and go through the visa request you are eligible for?

-So if you were asking how to get a job in the USA, you have now started to get a strong idea of how to do it.
+So if you were asking how to get a job in the USA: you have now started to get a firm idea of how to do it.
 What you need to do is to target only: